OXID-eSales/personalization-module/README.md

 * 1.x version of the module works with OXID eShop compilation 6.1.x
 * 2.x version of the module works with OXID eShop compilation 6.2.x
+* 3.x version of the module works with OXID eShop compilation 6.3.x
 * master branch of the module works with OXID eShop compilation master

 ## Installation